dy2k/proxmox-kubernetes/README.md

 ssh-keygen -t rsa -b 4096 -N "" -C "$USERNAME@$DOMAIN" -m pem -f "$PRIVATE_KEY"
 ```

-For the full list of required passwords and SSH keys, you may refer to the below sample configuration. `ssh_key` is the key used by Terraform and Ansible to login to the bastion host to execute the tasks, while `terraform_key` is used in key exchange of the default sudo user among all provisioned hosts.
-Make sure the bastion host has the terraform user and `terraform_key` authorized with `ssh_key`.
-Otherwise, use the first gateway host as the bastion host and configure the public IP in your DNS service provider.
-You also need to ensure the `ssh_key` is your default key in `~/.ssh/id_rsa` or specify the location in the SSH command of `ansible/group_vars/*.yml`.
+For the full list of required passwords and SSH keys, you may refer to the below sample configuration.

+`ssh_key` is the key used by Terraform and Ansible to login to the bastion host to execute the tasks, while `terraform_key` is used in key exchange of the default sudo user among all provisioned hosts.

 ```yaml
 pm_api_url: https://proxmox.dy2k.io:8006/api2/json